tasomaniac/OpenLinkWith/README.md

 Although the problem discovered above is not huge, it is missing in the Android ecosystem.
 And I couldn't find anything doing this.
 So I wrote one. :)

-I hope you find this useful.
-The idea is still immature.
-Please help me by trying it ans sending feedback to me.
+Although it is not the most useful app, it does save you when you stuck in a browser where you want the native app to be open.
+I hope you find it useful.

 Translation